mikkilineni-kalyan/AirDoodle/README.md

 - Choose from multiple colors
 - Clear canvas with a click
 - Save your drawings locally
+- Mirror mode for more intuitive drawing
+- Elegant guide line that shows where your next stroke will connect (auto-fades after 3 seconds)
 - Works in any modern browser
 - No server required - runs entirely in your browser